Low fixed interest rate. Avoid the cost of private mortgage insurance. That's ONE Mortgage. LEARN MORE

 The Massachusetts Housing Partnership is a statewide public non-profit organization that supports and finances affordable housing.
 It works in concert with the Governor, the Department of Housing and Community Development and the state's other quasi-public housing organizations.

 MHP was established in 1985 to increase the state's overall rate of housing production and work with cities and towns to demonstrate new and better ways of meeting our need for affordable housing.

-MHP helps communities build affordable housing and has provided technical assistance in over 330 Massachusetts communities.
+MHP helps communities build affordable housing and has provided technical assistance in over 335 Massachusetts communities.

-MHP’s first-time homebuyer programs – formerly SoftSecond and now ONE Mortgage – have helped over 18,600 low- and moderate-income families purchase their first home with over $3 billion in private financing.
+MHP’s first-time homebuyer programs – formerly SoftSecond and now ONE Mortgage – have helped over 21,000 low- and moderate-income families purchase their first home with over $3.7 billion in private financing.

 MHP created the Center for Housing Data in 2017 to promote effective housing policies.
 Examples of its research include DataTown and TODEX, micro web sites that provide demographic and housing data, and TODEX, which analyzes density at transit stops.